 In 1630, John Winthrop, who went on to become Governor of Massachusetts, wrote a famous speech or sermon titled, “A Model of Christian Charity,” which he delivered to the Puritans of New England.
-This speech is the source of the well known phrase, “city upon a hill”, which both Presidents Kennedy and Reagan used to describe America.
+This speech is the modern source (the actual origin is biblical, i.e., Matthew 5:14) of the phrase, “city upon a hill”, which both Presidents Kennedy and Reagan used to describe America.

 The phrase “city on a hill” has inspired many Americans, and perhaps irritated some others who claimed it expressed a dubious attitude of American exceptionalism.
 But as I have studied this speech, it has come more and more to impress me as something profound and deeply significant.
 America, indeed, for Winthrop, was to be a city placed on a hill for all to see.
 But in what way was it to serve as a model?
 Of democracy?
 A land of liberty?
 A land of productivity and commerce?
 The answer is plainly revealed in Winthrop’s title: America is to be a model of ‘Christian charity’.
 And by this, Winthrop meant something very specific.
 He meant that America needed to exemplify that particular kind of charity and love described by Saint Paul’s Epistles, in which a community is united by love, such that each person is as a different part of the body, and all work together for the common good.
 In Winthrop’s words,

 We must delight in each other; make others’ conditions our own; rejoice together, mourn together, labor and suffer together, always having before our eyes our commission and community in the work, as members of the same body.
 So shall we keep the unity of the spirit in the bond of peace.